CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 {% capture a4AccordionContent %}
 <p>
-    Partially adjudicated claims data won’t provide much benefit for simple, single-stage events (e.g., Vitamin D testing) since the event is complete and the payment has been made.
+    Partially adjudicated claims data won’t provide much benefit for simple, single-stage events (e.g., vitamin D testing) since the event is complete and the payment has been made.
 </p>
 <p>
     However, the data is useful for tracking completed stages of multi-events.
 With Claim and ClaimResponse, you’ll have earlier notice of the multi-event.
 This lets you intervene sooner and mitigate high or recurring costs.